 As we near retirement age, the quality of healthcare close by becomes a larger concern.
 A small town in the middle of nowhere may offer serenity, but what if an emergency prompts a need for more urgent medical attention?
 A major benefit of the Birmingham Regency community is the staffing we offer by skilled personnel who can respond 24/7 for those with chronic medical needs, as well as for those who simply like having someone else around to remind them when it’s time to take any prescribed medicines.
 A private house may offer solitude that some crave, but when living in a retirement community, there’s less reliance on the kindness and concern of neighbors to check in to make sure a senior hasn’t fallen and broken a hip, for example.

 Even if a senior is fit and independent enough to be self-reliant, we should think ahead to future months and years when age does become more of a factor.
 It’s good to know that if an ambulance is ever needed, the EMT drivers are familiar with where a senior living community is and how to get there to respond quickly.
 Regency’s residence and service options range from Independent Living to Assisted Living to Memory Care.

-If you’re looking to relocate to Birmingham for your retirement years, please consider reaching out to us at Regency Senior Living.
-With state of the art facilities, a wide range of activities and social functions, and a culture that promotes fun, health and happiness, we are the choice when it comes to senior living communities.
+If you’re looking to relocate to Birmingham for your retirement years, please consider reaching out to us at Regency Retirement Village.
+With state of the art communities, a wide range of activities and social functions, and a culture that promotes fun, health and happiness, we are the choice when it comes to senior living communities.
 To learn more about Regency, call us at (205) 942-3355.